-There are a couple settings, but I set mine to “1 sleep cycle”.
+There are a couple of settings, but I set mine to “1 sleep cycle”.
 This allows me to sleep up to two hours and complete a full sleep cycle – REM included – to wake up feeling more refreshed.
 I’ve never had a nap hangover when I’ve used this app and it certainly didn’t disappoint today.

 6. Be active, and be in the sun.

-Part of jet lag is getting your circadian rhythm in-sync with a different time zone.
+Part of jet lag is getting your circadian rhythm synced with a different time zone.
 Studies show that sunlight can help quickly train your brain into adapting into an appropriate new rhythm.
 Exercise also has similar effects.

 This is why I think it’s important to go for a walk in the sun the day you arrive.
 When I woke up from my nap, I took a walk around Lake Geneva.
-Montreux is hillier than I expected, so I ended up winded when I headed towards town center.
+Montreux is hillier than I expected, so I ended up winded when I headed towards the town center.
 However, I think the combination of getting my heart going and strolling in the sun woke me up.

 As I write this, it’s 8 pm local time and I’ve had maybe 3 hours of sleep in the last 24 hours.
 I’m a little bit tired, but all together doing very well… I think I was able to beat jet lag!